 Slack is a chatroom and instant messaging service that is accessible to everyone with an Emerson account.
 You can create or join public chatrooms (“channels”), create or be invited to private groups, and message individuals directly.
 For example, everyone auto-joins the "#general" channel when they sign up.
 Everyone can see and message anyone else in the user list on the left.

-Slack is a relatively new tool that is rapidly making inter-office communications easy and efficient.
+Slack is a tool that offers help in making inter-office communications easy and efficient.
 Here are some ways you can use it, and some specific tips for how we use it here at Emerson.

 Ways of Using Slack

 One of the great things about Slack is that it is accessible from all types of devices.
-You can use Slack entirely in your browser (Chrome and Safari are best), or you can download native apps for Mac, Windows, iOS devices (iPhone and iPad), and Android devices.
-Pretty much all of the same features exist in all ways of using Slack, but there are a couple of extra features, like dock icon badges and better notifications, in the native apps.
+You can use Slack entirely in your browser (Chrome and Safari are best), or you can download the apps on the Mac App Store, iOS App Store, or Android Google Play Store, or directly from Slack.

-You can sign in from any browser by going to https://emersoncollege.slack.com/
+You can also sign in from any browser by going to emersoncollege.slack.com

 - #general is general Emerson chat for everyone.